 Please check out this toolkit, and participate in this 10 minute social media action.

-Our Climate is a proud member of Energy Independent Vermont.
 During the 2017 legislative session, we organized an art installation that came alive during a Youth Lobby Day that turned out over 1,500 students.
 Over 600 individuals from across the region decorated "tiles" expressing their love of Vermont, which came together in a mosaic in the shape of a maple leaf.
 See pics below, and scroll down to download our toolkit (you can recreate this in your community!).

 Download the toolkit to see how we did it!
 More actions like these coming soon.